Wondering how to become a Virtual Assistant in Australia? Then you’re at the right place!

 Other Things You May or May Not Need Depending on Your Circumstances

 If you are trading under your own name, you won’t need to register your business name.
 However, if you have already thought of a wonderful name for your business, you will need to register this with ASIC (The Australian Securities and Investments Commission).
 This does incur a cost, but it is essential.

 - Register for GST (check with the ATO regarding your earnings)

 Although there are no formal qualifications for becoming a Virtual Assistant, qualifications are looked upon favourably and there are a few really great online courses to look at that will not only help you get a head start in your Virtual Assistant business, but will also look great on your Media Kit (which will will talk about further down this article!).

-There is also some excellent Virtual Assistant software available that helps you to run your empire at home.
+There are also some excellent Virtual Assistant software available that will help you to run your empire at home.
 They include:

 Dropbox is a cloud-based file sharing tool that is pretty outdated now, but loads of people still use it so it is probably good to have an account.
 You can set up a free account and scale up as you need more and more online space.

-This App is brilliant – and if you haven’t started using it all ready for your personal life – you should!
-Great way of using it to set appointments, remember deadlines and even share with others.
+This app is brilliant – and if you haven’t started using it all ready for your personal life, you should!
+Great way to use it to set appointments, remember deadlines and even share with others.

 How to Market Your Wares as a Virtual Assistant

 Once you have all the ticks and balances in place, it is time to start earning some money!
 And to do that, you need to market your business and get the word out there that you are looking for work.